Vyral/base-template/_posts/2018-10-04-how-to-know-when-it-is-time-to-buy-a-new-home.md

 ---
 layout: post
 title: How to Know When It Is Time to Buy a New Home
-date: 2018-10-04 16:18:02
+date: 2018-10-04 16:18:00
 tags:
   - Home Buyer Tips
 excerpt: Is it time for you to buy a new house?
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Valerie+Hunter-Kelly/+Videos/2018/October/Clarksville%252C+Tennessee+Real+Estate+Agent-+How+to+Know+When+It+Is+Time+to+Buy+a+New+Home.mp4
-pullquote: It may be time to move if you want to downsize if you’ve outgrown your home.
+pullquote: It may be time to move if you want to downsize or you’ve outgrown your home.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false